James-Oswald/ComplEx/Readme.md

 The paper can be found at: [https://arxiv.org/pdf/1606.06357.pdf](https://arxiv.org/pdf/1606.06357.pdf)

 ## NOTICE!
-This is a work in progress and does not yet work as intended, code should not be used or reffrenced in any offical capacity.
+This is a work in progress and does not yet work as intended, code should not be used or referenced in any official capacity.